1emb/Image-Resizer/README.md

 python click_and_crop.py --image jurassic_park_kitchen.jpg
 ```

+Click on the 4 corner of the image that you want to cut out.
+Click again to get the image out.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.